instinctive/edu-advent-2024/day07.md

     (m:_) = dropWhile (<=y) $ iterate (*10) 1
 ```

-We're just goint to copy and paste the rest of Part 1.
+We're just going to copy and paste the rest of Part 1.

 ```haskell
 solvable2 (v:x:yy) =